Carecone/Automation-magento/README.md

 cd caminho/para/sua/pasta/de/projetos
 ```

-1. No GitHub, vá até o repositório do projeto que deseja clonar.
+1. No GitHub, vá até o repositório do projeto.

 2. No canto superior direito do repositório, clique no botão verde "Code" e copie a URL fornecida.